jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 `name` provides path segment to uri which increases security as this value hides the name of the subdirectory that your app is sharing. `path` provides subdirectory that you are sharing. `path` value has to be a subdirectory.
 You can not share a file by its file name or using wildcards.

-There are different tags avaialable for different tpyes of storage.
+There are different tags available for different types of storage.

- - `<files-path>` is for intenral storage subdirectory.
+ - `<files-path>` is for internal storage subdirectory.
  - `<external-path>` is for external storage subdirectory.
  - `<cache-path>` is for cache storage subdirectory.